wangvsa/VerifyIO/docs/source/ipdps.md

 ### Conflict detection:

-The [`auto_detect.sh`](https://github.com/wangvsa/VerifyIO/blob/main/ipdps/auto_detect.sh) script can be used to process multiple traces and detect conflicts.
-The script requires the path to the directory containing the traces as an argument.
-Please adjust the configuartion for resource manager accordingly.
+To detect conflicts across multiple traces, use the `01-detect-conflicts.sh` script.
+Specify the directory containing the library test traces.
+For example, the following command performs conflict detection on all PnetCDF tests:
 ```bash
 $VERIFYIO_INSTALL_PATH/ipdps/01-detect-conflicts.sh ./dataset/pnetcdf-1.13.0-recorder-traces
 ```

 ### Semantic verification

-The [`auto_verify.sh`](https://github.com/wangvsa/VerifyIO/blob/main/ipdps/auto_verify.sh) script can be used for verification.
-This script requires the path to the directory containing the traces, and the path to verifyio as arguments.
-By default, it verifies all supported semantics, i.e., POSIX, MPI-IO, Commit, Session with Vector clock algorithm.
+For semantic verification, use the `02-perform-verification.sh` script.
+Provide the directory containing the trace files as an argument.
+By default, this script verifies all supported semantics, including POSIX, MPI-IO, Commit, and Session, using a vector clock algorithm.

+For example, the following command performs semantic verification on all PnetCDF tests:
 ```bash
 $VERIFYIO_INSTALL_PATH/ipdps/02-perform-verification.sh ./dataset/pnetcdf-1.13.0-recorder-traces
 ```